Vermont looks to extend streak vs Maine - KVIA

 Vermont looks to extend streak vs Maine

-LEADING THE WAY: Vermont’s Ryan Davis has averaged 20.5 points and 7.3 rebounds while Ben Shungu has put up 10.9 points and 5.1 rebounds.
-For the Black Bears, Stephane Ingo has averaged 11.4 points, 9.7 rebounds and three blocks while LeChaun DuHart has put up 12.7 points.
+LEADING THE WAY: Vermont’s Ryan Davis has averaged 19.7 points and 6.4 rebounds while Ben Shungu has put up 10.3 points and five rebounds.
+For the Black Bears, Stephane Ingo has averaged 10 points, 9.1 rebounds and 2.9 blocks while LeChaun DuHart has put up 11.4 points.

-AMERICA EAST IMPROVEMENT: The Catamounts have scored 74.4 points per game across eight conference games, an improvement from the zero per game they managed against non-conference competition.DOMINANT DAVIS: Davis has connected on 50 percent of the 18 3-pointers he’s attempted and has gone 7 for 15 over his last five games.
-He’s also made 80 percent of his free throws this season.
+RAMPING IT UP A NOTCH: The Catamounts have scored 73.3 points per game against conference opponents thus far, an improvement from the zero per game they put up against non-conference competition.DOMINANT DAVIS: Davis has connected on 50 percent of the 22 3-pointers he’s attempted and has made 8 of 17 over the last five games.
+He’s also made 81.3 percent of his foul shots this season.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25